zzzprojects/docs/entityframework.net/pages/TBD/documentations/linq-queries.md

 ## Any

-You can use the **Any** method to determines whether a sequence contains any elements.
+You can use the **Any** method to determine whether a sequence contains any elements.

 ```csharp
 using (var context = new BookStore())